Indiana Court Records

 Are Incarceration Records Public Information in Indiana?

-Yes, Indiana Access to Public Records Act (APRA) declares that files generated by government-owned agencies are public records except the court says otherwise.
-According to the Indiana public records act, agencies have to provide a duly updated record to members of the public who request the documents.
+Yes, the Indiana Access to Public Records Act (APRA) declares that files generated by government-owned agencies are public records unless the court says otherwise.
+According to the APRA, agencies must provide a duly updated record to members of the public who request the documents.

 What Information is Contained in an Indiana Inmate Record?